 Watch your driving habits.

-know that drinking alcohol while driving breaks the law and invites accidents.
+We all know that drinking alcohol while driving breaks the law and invites accidents.
 But did you know that some policies, especially under certain circumstances, also restrict driving while doing anything distracting?
-Even though it is legal to drive while smoking, talking on a cell phone (in some states), or drinking coffee, it may be against the terms of your auto insurance policy, and it may make
+Even though it is legal to drive while smoking, talking on a cell phone (in some states), or drinking coffee, it may be against the terms of your auto insurance policy, and it may make your claim invalid?

 Understand that some things may be perfectly legal, but not covered under your insurance policy.
 It is important for you to read your policy so you understand the restrictions.